Chipalo Street

 Chipalo Street is an American politician and software engineer serving as a member of the Washington House of Representatives for the 37th district.
 Elected in November 2022, he assumed office on January 9, 2023.

 Education

 He earned a Bachelor of Applied Science and Master of Science in computer science from Brown University.

 Career

 After earning his master's degree, Street returned to Seattle and began working at Microsoft on the Windows Presentation Foundation (WPF) team.
 Street later contributed to Microsoft Silverlight, the Extensible Application Markup Language, and Microsoft Azure.
 Since 2021, he has been a principal program manager in the office of CTO Kevin Scott.
-Street is also a Major League Soccer referee and operates a real estate investment business.
+Street is a former professional soccer referee.